 Children 2 to 12 years of age: Initial: 100 mg 4 times daily; dose may be increased after 2 to 3 weeks if response not adequate to a maximum of 40 mg/kg/day.
 Once the desired effect is achieved, taper to lowest effective dose.

 Children >12 years of age and Adolescents: Refer to adult dosing.

 Decrease dose in patients with hepatic impairment.

-Oral solution: Open ampul and squeeze contents into glass of water; stir well; administer at least 30 minutes before meals and at bedtime
+Oral solution: Open ampule and squeeze contents into glass of water; stir well; administer entire contents of glass at least 30 minutes before meals and at bedtime.

-Store at room temperature of 15°C to 30°C (59°F to 86°F).
+Store at 15°C to 30°C (59°F to 86°F).
 Protect from light.
 Do not use oral solution if solution becomes discolored or forms a precipitate.

 There are no known significant interactions.

 Cardiovascular: Chest pain, edema, flushing, palpitations, tachycardia, ventricular premature contractions

 Central nervous system: Headache (5%), irritability (2%), malaise (1%), anxiety, behavioral changes, burning sensation, convulsions, depression, dizziness, dizziness (postprandial), fatigue, hallucination, hypoesthesia, insomnia, lethargy, migraine, nervousness, paresthesia, psychosis

 Dermatologic: Pruritus (3%), skin rash (2%), erythema, skin photosensitivity, urticaria